 According to Dr. Florencia Segura, Pediatrician and Fellow of the American Academy of Pediatrics (FAAP), “Salmon is an excellent baby food because it is easy for babies to finger feed due to its soft and flaky nature.”

 It means a baby’s diet can include fish within a few months of starting solids (6).
 Thus, babies older than six months, who are eating various solid foods, can eat steamed, baked, or boiled salmon in puree and mash forms as they are easily digestible.
-Alternatively, you can serve salmon in small pieces for baby-led weaning.
+Alternatively, you can serve salmon in small pieces as part of baby-weaning food.
 As the baby grows, they can consume different roasted, poached, pan-seared, and grilled salmon dishes across meals.

-According to the Centers for Disease Control and Prevention (CDC), you should remove all the fat, skin, and bones from the fish before preparing it for babies (7).
+According to the Centers for Disease Control and Prevention (CDC), you should remove all the fat, skin, and bones from the fish before trying fish recipes for babies (7).
 Removing fatty skin ensures you reduce the baby’s exposure to toxins, such as PCBs (8).
 On the other hand, separating bones minimizes the choking risk.

 Nutritional Value Of Salmon